 Bone marrow timeline

-Bone marrow first develops in the clavicle near the end of fetal development and becomes active about 3 weeks later.
-Bone marrow supersedes the liver as the major hematopoietic organ at 32-36 weeks' gestation.
+Before birth, bone marrow first develops in the clavicle toward the end of fetal development.
+It becomes active about 3 weeks later.
+Bone marrow takes over from the liver as the major hematopoietic organ at 32 to 36 weeks' gestation.

 In adults, the highest concentration of red marrow is in the bones of the vertebrae, hips (ilium), breastbone (sternum), ribs, skull and at the metaphyseal and epiphyseal ends of the long bones of the arm (humerus) and leg (femur and tibia).
 All other cancellous, or spongy, bones and central cavities of the long bones are filled with yellow marrow.

-The majority of red blood cells, platelets, and most of the white blood cells are formed in the red marrow.
-Yellow bone marrow produce fat, cartilage and bone.
+Most red blood cells, platelets, and most of the white blood cells are formed in the red marrow.
+Yellow bone marrow produces fat, cartilage, and bone.

 Blood cell formation from differentiation of hematopoietic stem cells in red bone marrow.

-Healthy bone marrow is important for the following systems and activities:
+Healthy bone marrow is important for a range of systems and activities.

-The circulatory system touches every organ and system in the body and contains a number of different cells with a variety of functions.
+The circulatory system touches every organ and system in the body.
+It involves a number of different cells with a variety of functions.
 Red blood cells transport oxygen to cells and tissues, platelets are carried in the blood to help blood clot after injury, and white blood cells are transported to sites of infection or injury.